 The organization, BeThe1To offers five steps you can take to help someone in crisis and prevent suicide:

-- Ask: Questions like “Are you thinking about suicide?,” “How do you hurt?,” and “How can I help?,” let your friend or loved one know you’re willing to talk without judgement.
+- Ask: Questions like “Are you thinking about suicide?,” “How do you hurt?,” and “How can I help?,” let your friend or loved one know you’re willing to talk without judgment.
 It is important, however, not to promise keeping conversations about suicide a secret.

 - Be there: Support your friend or loved one by being physically and emotionally present.
 Connectedness helps decrease suicide and the escalation of suicidal thoughts and actions.